The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: The Proofs of Theorems A and B

-Let us now consider the trace $T_{\phi}$ of the surgery on $ \phi:S^p\times D^{q+1}(\bar{r}) \longrightarrow X$.
-Recall that the trace of the surgery is obtained by attaching to $X\times I$, the disk product $D^{p+1}\times D^{q+1}$, via the embedding $\phi$.
+Let us now consider the trace $T_{\phi}$ of the surgery on $ \phi$.
+Recall that this is the smooth manifold with boundary obtained by attaching to $X\times I$, the disk product $D^{p+1}\times D^{q+1}$, via the embedding $\phi$.
 Thus $\partial T_{\phi}=X\sqcup X'$ as depicted earlier in Fig. \ref{surgerytracedef}.
 In \cite{Walsh1} we describe in detail a procedure for extending a psc-metric $g$ over $T_{\phi}$ to obtain an element $\bar{g}\in\Riem^{+}(T_{\phi})_{g,g'}$.
 For details, the reader is referred to Theorem 2.2 in \cite{Walsh1}.
 Roughly, the metric $\bar{g}$ is constructed as follows. \begin{enumerate} \item[1.]
-Using Lemma \ref{isotoconc}, equip $X\times I$ with the concordance arising from the Gromov-Lawson isotopy between $g$ and $g_{\std}$ and described in Theorem \ref{GLcompact}.
+Using Lemma \ref{welldefconc}, equip $X\times I$ with the concordance $\bar{g}_{\con}$, arising from the Gromov-Lawson isotopy between $g$ and $g_{\std}$ and described in Theorem \ref{GLcompact}.
+The metric $\bar{g}_{\con}$ is constructed to be a product $g+dt^{2}$ near $X\times\{1\}$ and $g_{\std}+dt^{2}$ near $X\times\{0\}$.
 This is depicted in the left image in Fig. \ref{tracemetricold}. \item[2.]
-Attach a piece which is almost $(D^{p+1}\times D^{q+1}, g_{\tor}^{p+1}(1)+g_{\tor}^{q+1}(1))$ but which contains an extra smoothing region to avoid corners.
+Attach to $N_{\frac{1}{2}}\times\{0\}\subset X\times\{0\}$ a piece which is almost $(D^{p+1}\times D^{q+1}, g_{\tor}^{p+1}+g_{\tor}^{q+1})$ but which contains an extra smoothing region to avoid corners.
 This is depicted in the right of Fig. \ref{tracemetricold}. \item[3.]
 Of course, on this extra smoothing region, the metric is not a product.
 However, in the proof of Theorem 2.2 of \cite{Walsh1}, we show how to adjust the metric on this region so as to obtain one which is a product near the boundary. \end{enumerate}

 \begin{remark} In Theorem 2.2 of \cite{Walsh1}, we actually consider the more general case of a {\em Gromov-Lawson cobordism}, which consists of a union of Gromov-Lawson traces determined by an appropriate Morse function.
 In this paper, we need consider only elementary cobordisms. \end{remark}